 3. How are children in Europe being resettled, including those from Calais?

 The Government has confirmed that it has transferred more than 900 unaccompanied children to the UK this year under both the family reunification provisions of the Dublin Regulation and the terms of section 67 of the Immigration Act 2016, commonly known as the ‘Dubs Amendment'.
 This includes more than 750 children from France as part the Calais camp clearance, almost half of the unaccompanied children who were in the camp at the time of the clearance.
 The Government has stated that it continues to work closely with partners across Europe on unaccompanied asylum seeking children, with secondments to France, Greece and Italy.
-The total number of children will be transferred under section 67 of the Immigration Act 2016 will be announced in due course.
+The government has announced that it will resettle 350 children under the Amendment, with 200 children already arrived.
 Local authorities have been asked and will continue to be asked to confirm the total number of unaccompanied children that they can support to their Regional Strategic Migration Partnership (RSMPs - see Q1).
 More information is below.

 The Dubs Amendment